Welcome to my first-ever attempt to curate a list of the best dishes I've eaten in a year.

 Galatoire's

-Here, the trout meuniere amandine is the signature dish -- fresh fine speckled trout from the Gulf of Mexico is seasoned, covered in flour, and lightly sauteed.
+Galatoire's is another of New Orleans' historic restaurants, dating back to 1905.
+The signature dish is the trout meuniere amandine—fresh, fine-speckled trout from the Gulf of Mexico.
+It is seasoned, covered in flour, and lightly sauteed.

+It's finished with a blanket of thinly sliced almonds garnished with lemon.
 The pillowy-soft texture of the breaded fish has a pleasant feel in one's mouth, with the crunchy almonds creating a contrast.

 Jewel of the South

-I was in town for their opening week back in March and stopped by for a few cocktails.
+Jewel of the South is a bar and restaurant opened by two highly-regarded mixologists.
+I was in town for their opening week in March and stopped by for a few cocktails.

 When I returned to NOLA in November, I stopped by for a happy hour on their lovely patio.
+The bone marrow creme, caviar, and madeleines were fantastic.

-Read more: 13 Best Cocktail Bars in New Orleans
+Read more: Cocktail Bars in New Orleans

 Boston